 Finally, we reach the end of the large range that Cervélo bikes produce.
 But Cervélo's track bikes are an integral part of their DNA, and after their use on the track in Rio, they have been an important part of British Cycling's make up, too.

 The T5GB is the bike that ferried Olympic athletes to glory, but if you're shopping for yourself, you'll be looking at the T4.

-When choosing a track bike, they key differentials are stiffness, geometry and aerodynamics.
+When choosing a track bike, the key differentials are stiffness, geometry and aerodynamics.

-The T4 has been created to offer enough stiffness for Olympic athletes, using the BBright which creates a tube shaped .
+The T4 has been created to offer enough stiffness for Olympic athletes, so you can be assured of the pedalling efficiency.
 It's been designed around a pursuit geometry - which is pretty long and low - but a change to the bar and stem can produce a fit suitable for endurance events.

 The extended seat tube cut out - developed through the P range - provides additional aerodynamics.
 The bikes are available as a frame only.